Adolis García Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics surrender the fifth-most home runs in baseball (154 total, 1.4 per game).
+- The Athletics allow the fifth-most home runs in baseball (154 total, 1.4 per game).

-- In his last appearance on Wednesday, the left-hander threw 3 2/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering one hit.
+- In his most recent appearance on Friday against the Los Angeles Dodgers, the left-hander tossed five innings, giving up two earned runs while surrendering six hits.

-- The 25-year-old has amassed an ERA of 6.52, with 9.1 strikeouts per nine innings, in 25 games this season.
-Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.